terchris/nerdmeet/nerdnet/15cmd-firewall-config.md

 we are using an Application Gateway as a firewall.
 The Application Gateway is the only resource with a public IP address.
 The Application Gateway terminates SSL and routes traffic based on subdomain.

+This file contains all commands to set up the rules and SSL for the Application Gateway.
+For overview see the [nerdnet firewall](9nerdnet-firewall.md) file.

 ### Upload SSL Certificate to Azure

 Make sure you have the PFX file and the password for the PFX file.